"On my placements, I’ve been in community mental health recovery services for both 18-65 year olds and 65+, as well as being on wards."

 It was the patients with mental health problems on the ward that I found most interesting and rewarding to help.
 I feel it’s the most fascinating area of nursing, going through a period of change at the moment which is really exciting.
 I think that drama is related to mental health nursing in that it is concerned with the interpretation of emotions and communication is vital; it’s these skills that I thought I could transfer.
 I had always had a caring profession in the back of my mind and once I decided to change career, I thought I’d just go for it.

 Surrey’s reputation is very good and it has only improved since starting the course.
 It’s a very easy commute which is great for juggling study and family life.
 Surrey staff are also very helpful.
 When I was phoning to ask for information before I applied, every person I spoke to was fantastic.
 There’s a good atmosphere here.

 In the first year, you look at the amount of work you have to do and you think “wow, this might be hard!” but you get through it.
 Second year, and again you have even more work to do, but you get through it.
 Third year… well you can guess the rest.
 Doing all the academic work as well as going out to placement is hard but the support is there if you run in into trouble.
 It certainly teaches one how to time manage very quickly.
 Three years is a short amount of time to cram in so much!

-I’ve only got two placements left now before finishing the course.
+I’ve only got two clinical placements left now before finishing the course.
 I’ve been in community mental health recovery services for both 18-65 and 65+ and in wards for both those age groups.

 I’ve been really lucky with mentors.
 All of mine have been supportive and I think I’ve learned something new everywhere I’ve been.
 I’ve always approached my placements as if it were my job for the couple of months that I’m there.
 If you approach it like that, I don’t think you can go too wrong.